learnable-content/Laravel-5/README.md

 php artisan tinker
 ```

-Because we will frequently need to SSH to our Homestead VM, you can add the below bash snippet to make things quicker.
+Because we will frequently need to SSH to our Homestead VM, you can add the below bash snippet inside your `~/.bashrc` or `~/.zshrc` to make things quicker.

 ```
 function homestead() {